random689/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **involvement**: A label attached to each student specifying the student's involvement with the teacher
+* **Involvement**: A label attached to each student/teacher specifying the person's involvement with the User.

 --------------------------------------------------------------------------------------------------------------------